tomjoht/tomjoht.github.io/_posts/2018/2/2018-02-14-openapi-and-swagger-presentation.md

 - podcasts
 - stitcher
 keywords:
-summary: "I recently gave a presentation to the STC San Diego chapter and WTD San Diego group called \"Swagger UI and the OpenAPI specification\" (February 13, 2018).
+description: "I recently gave a presentation to the STC San Diego chapter and WTD San Diego group called \"Swagger UI and the OpenAPI specification\" (February 13, 2018).
 You can view a recording of the presentation, browse the slides, and listen to the audio here."
 bitlink: http://bit.ly/recordingopenapiswaggersandiego
 redirect_from:
 - /2018/01/28/upcoming-webinar-on-swagger-and-openapi-spec/